How to protect completed orders from being modified

 The settings are:

-For example, if you have a 30-day cancellation/refund policy, then you can set it so that only administrators can modify orders that were completed more than 30 days ago.
-Or, if you would prefer to lock all orders before a certain date, then you can set that specific date instead of using the “older than __ days” setting.
+For example, if you have a 30-day cancellation/refund policy, you can set it so that only administrators can modify orders completed more than 30 days ago.
+Or, if you would prefer to lock all orders before a specific date, you can set that date instead of using the “older than __ days” setting.

-You can also set it to “Do not close old orders” (default), which would mean that any order at any time can be modified by any user.
+You can also set it to “Do not close old orders” (default), which means any order, at any time, can be modified by any user.

-When an order is closed, the data in that order is locked (read-only) for all users.
-However, only administrators have access to the Edit button at the bottom of the order, which would open the order for edit access.
+When an order is closed, its data is locked (read-only) for all users.
+However, only administrators can access the Edit button at the bottom of the order, which opens the order for editing.

 Which record types are affected by these settings and will get “closed”?